***There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.***

 Maybe you will leave the hustle and bustle of city living when you retire for isolated country living.
 However, another person may finally get their opportunity to travel abroad for months on end.

-Whatever your plans in retirement are, they are sure to make the answer to, “how much money do you need to retire comfortably” different then someone else’s.
+Whatever your plans in retirement are, they are sure to make the answer to, “how much should I be saving for retirement” different then someone else’s.
 Take the time now to figure out what your magic number is.
 You’ll thank yourself later!

 If you’re looking for creative ways to cut costs and save money without sacrificing your happiness, subscribe here.
 You’ll receive personal finance tips and tricks to succeed with all your financial goals.